 Top 5 Commentaries on The Gospel of John

 The Gospel of John is one of the most popular and beloved books in the Bible, and this fact is reflected in the sheer number of available commentaries on the book.
 John is so theologically rich that I have found help and insight in a large number of commentaries.
 Choosing a top five, therefore, is more difficult with this book than it is with most of the others.
-The following, however, are the five commentaries on John that I have found the most helpful.
+In addition to Dr. Sproul’s commentary, the following are the five commentaries on John that I have found the most helpful.

 1. D.A.
 Carson — The Gospel According to John (Pillar New Testament Commentary, 1990).